sylikc/jpegview/readme.txt

 *********

 [1.0.23]
-New features:
+Bugs fixed:
+- Fixed crash on startup when ShowFullScreen=true in INI file New features:
 - New image processing: Rotation by arbitrary angle Using a button on the navigation panel, the image can be rotated with the mouse by a user-defined angle.